 A structured analytical report

 A report is a scheduled or static analysis artefact: a fixed view of data for a defined period, produced on a cadence and sent to the people who needNeedUserA user need, pain, desire, or constraintView reference → it.
 Its purpose is to answer a settled question well, repeatedly.
-The failure mode is just as predictable: the report that lands every Monday and that nobody opens.

 Reporting predates dashboardsDashboardData & AnalyticsAn analytics dashboardView reference → by decades, rooted in the periodic management report assembled by hand for a board or a department.
 The defining trait carried through: a report is a snapshot.
 Improvado frames the static report as the one that answers "What was our performance last quarter?", showing historical data fixed at the moment of generation.